yerty

 The backlog: what is waiting ahead of you

-The open caseload for whistleblowing stands at 4,298 complaints as of Q2 2025/26, up from 1,080 a year earlier.
-That is a 298% increase in twelve months, the fastest backlog growth of any claim type.
+The open caseload for whistleblowing stood at 4,298 complaints as of Q2 2025/26, up from 1,080 a year earlier — a 298% increase, the fastest of any claim type.
+Q3 2025/26 individual claim-type caseload data is not yet published, but the total single claims backlog has grown a further 22% in Q3 to 30,784.

 What this means for you

 The definition of "qualifying disclosure" matters.
 Around 5% of whistleblowing claims are struck out, often at the preliminary stage when the tribunal assesses whether the alleged disclosure actually meets the legal test.
 Not every workplace complaint counts as whistleblowing.
-The disclosure must relate to one of the specified categories of wrongdoing, and the person making it must reasonably believe it is in the public interest.
-Understanding this test before filing can help you assess whether whistleblowing protection applies to your situation.

 Time limits still apply.
 You need to start ACAS early conciliation within three months minus one day of the detrimental treatment or dismissal.
 The backlog does not extend your deadline.
-Once the Employment Rights Act 2025 changes take effect (expected October 2026), this may extend to six months.

-For guidance on your specific situation, including eligibility and next steps, try our free assessment.
+For guidance on your specific situation, try our free assessment.
 Learn more about our claims packages, or create a free account to get started.

 Frequently Asked Questions